-- 1. From vSphere client, in the left pane, click Content Libraries. - 2.
-In the Content Libraries panel, click Create. - 3.
-Name the content library TKG-cl, and click Next. - 4.
-Select Subscribed content library, and for the subscription URL, use https://wp-content.vmware.com/v2/latest/lib.json.
+- 1. From vSphere client, in the left menu pane, click Content Libraries. - 2.
+In the Content Libraries panel on the right, click Create. - 3.
+Name the content library TKG-cl and click Next. - 4.
+Select Subscribed content library, and use https://wp-content.vmware.com/v2/latest/lib.json for the subscription URL.
 Click Next. - 5.
 To verify, click Yes. - 6.
 Choose the storage location for the content library, and click Next. - 7.
 Review, and click Finish.